-Five Loyola Students have been awarded the prestigious Study-Abroad Ricci Scholarship for the 2020-2021 academic year.
+Four students have been awarded the prestigious Study Abroad Ricci Scholarship for the 2020-2021 academic year.
 These students will spend their Fall semester in Rome, Italy at the John Felice Rome Center and their Spring Semester in Ho Chi Minh City, Vietnam at the Loyola Vietnam Center.
-The new Ricci Scholars are: Keegan Butler, Samantha Chipman, Emma Mitchell, Ramat Mohammed, and Abigail Peterson.
+The new Ricci Scholars are: Samantha Chipman, Emma Mitchell, Ramat Mohammed, and Abigail Peterson.

 Emma Mitchell, from Whitefish Bay, Wisconsin is a member of the Interdisciplinary Honors Program.
-She is majoring in Religious Studies with four minors in Mathematics, Catholic Studies, Peace Justice and Conflicts, and French Language and Literature.
+She is majoring in religious studies with minors in mathematics; Catholic studies; peace, justice, and conflicts; and French language and literature.
 Emma’s research will focus on the formation of Catholic priests in Italy and Vietnam, analyzing the intersection of cultural and sociological trends within the organization of religion.

-Ramat Mohammed, from Lemont, Illinois is majoring in International Business with a minor in Marketing.
+Ramat Mohammed, from Lemont, Illinois is majoring in international business with a minor in marketing.
 Her research explores the processes of non-governmental organizations in Rome and Ho Chi Minh City.
 She hopes to discover the extent of outreach of NGOs and the methods utilized by these organizations to give aid to those in need.
-Her inspiration for this topic comes from her personal life experiences growing up in Ghana, West Africa and seeing firsthand how people and organizations can serve others.
+Her inspiration for this topic comes from her personal life experiences growing up in Ghana and seeing firsthand how people and organizations can serve others.